Implicit Counterfactual Data Augmentation for Robust Learning: Explanation in Regularization View

 \section{Explanation in Regularization View}

 This section conducts a deeper analysis considering regularization and reveals the ICDA's superiority against three advanced approaches: LA, ISDA, and RISDA.
-To our knowledge, this is the first time regularization is used to explain these methods.
+To our knowledge, this is the first time regularization has been used to explain these methods.

 Using the first-order Taylor expansion of the loss, we have